-Am I Liable to Pay Subcontractors If the Main Contractor Doesn't?
+Am I Liable To Pay Subcontractors If the Main Contractor Doesn't?

-Many large projects—both commercial and residential—are completed by multiple companies.
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on August 28, 2025 Featuring practical insights from contributing attorney Mark A. CobbMany large commercial and residential construction projects are completed by multiple companies.
 While the property owner (or homeowner) generally deals directly with the contractor that they hired, that company may hire one or more subcontractors to carry out parts of the work.
+For example, the owner hires a general contractor for a remodel project, and that general contractor then hires a painter.
+Such situations raise an important question: What happens if the contractor fails to pay the subcontractor?

 The Subcontractor Claim Against the Main Contractor